bmaupin/openshift-cleanup/README.md

 ---

-This removes unnecessary objects and parameters from an exported Kubernetes or OpenShift configuration so that it can be more easily managed and optionally turned into a template.
+This removes unnecessary objects and parameters from an exported Kubernetes or OpenShift configuration so that it can be more easily managed and optionally turned into a Helm chart or OpenShift template.

 ### Features